BayraktarLab/image-station/README.md

-# Imaging tools container
+# Image Station

-This container has interactive desktop access via web browser.
+This container has interactive desktop access via web browser for image visualization.

 # How does it work?